Ortho Sports Medicine San Diego Medical Center

 The fellowship derives its strength and direction from scholarly collaboration between faculty and fellows.
 As a fellow, you will have regular access to faculty without the need for individual rotations.
 This allows for a more representative, diverse experience as well as the ability to participate in the full course of patient care from initial assessment to treatment plan, surgery, rehabilitation, and return to sport.
 The progression of autonomy in clinical and operative care for each fellow is determined jointly by faculty and the fellow as the year progresses, with advancement as deemed appropriate based on each fellow’s capabilities.

 The highest standards of ethical and professional conduct are expected of every person involved in this fellowship.
-Fellows are required to take the Sports medicine in-training examination.
+Fellows are required to take the Sports Medicine in-training examination.